 The Auto Trader expert verdict: ★★★★★ ★★★★★ 3.3

 The CT 200h is a stylish, well-made and comfortable hatchback, but it’s beginning to show its age in a few areas and it's not great to drive.
-Still, if a zingy driving experience isn’t a priority for you then its very pleasant interior and hybrid capabilities could appeal.
-That would make it an alternative to other premium, non-hybrid hatchbacks that would be worth checking out.
+Still, if you rate a comfortable, stylish interior and the hybrid capabilities over a zingy driving experience it could yet appeal.

 Reasons to buy